anirudhasj441/pr7-zentra-dev-test/frontend/README.md

 This React application serves as the frontend for a web application designed to facilitate communication between users.
 The key features of the app include:

-- **Sending Interest Messages**: Users can send messages of interest to other users.
+- **Sending Interest Requests**: Users can send interest requests to other users.
 - **Handling Responses**: Recipients of the interest messages can choose to accept or reject the messages.
 - **Chat Feature**: Upon acceptance of an interest message, both users can engage in chat conversations with each other.